ferme1992/assement-lighttube/readme.md

 If they are all up you are almost there.

-The last step is to go to <http://localhost:3000/> and sign up to use the app, once you have an user you can use sign in to login yourself.
+The last step is to go to <http://localhost:3000/> and sign up to use the app, your password should containt at least 7 characters, once you have an user you can use sign in to login yourself.

 ## Known bugs and issues